Bonzey2416/2048Extended/README.md

 * macOS 10.12+ (Safari)
 * Windows 7+ (Chrome/Firefox/Edge)
 ## Changelog
+### Version 0.17
+Date of update: 2025-10-08
+* Supermerging mode: Merge tiles of any length.
+* You can now adjust maximum undo memory.
+* *Clarified warning texts.
 ### Version 0.16.1
 Date of update: 2025-10-07
 * Fixed a bug where the buttons in game over/won containers are too big.